projectsyn/component-syn-kube-prometheus/README.md

-# Commodore Component: monitoring
+# Commodore Component: kube-prometheus

-This is a [Commodore][commodore] Component for monitoring.
+This is a [Commodore][commodore] Component for kube-prometheus.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.